LarsHenrikNelson/lithos/README.md

 * If you pass "common" to bin_limits then all the plots will have bins of the same size and the same max and min.
 * You can also pass custom bins and custom bin limits.
 * Like many other plotting methods you can pass a unique_id and agg_func which will create a histogram per unique_id then aggregate the data together.
+* The hist_type argument accepts 'bar', 'step', 'stepfilled' and 'stack'.
+See the examples below for what the outcome looks like.

 ```python